Raghuboi/react-google-geocoding/README.md

 ### Example Usage

-Below is a basic implementation example using the `usePlacesAutocomplete` hook:
+Below is a basic implementation example using the `usePlacesPredictions` hook:

 ```jsx
 import React, { useState } from "react";